Best treadmill: top running machines for home workouts

 While using the treadmill, we found that if we lost concentration, we could feel the backs of our soles creeping off the tread (even for someone 5ft 7").
 It doesn't have an incline, decline, or touchscreen, but that's standard for this price bracket.

 The basic LCD gives enough core metrics—time, distance, speed, calories burned—and you can always use a third-party app for online classes or find a free YouTube workout to try.
-Watch out for the device holder, though, as it tends to shake a lot during a run, and we wouldn't trust it to hold a tablet without the risk of it bouncing out and smashing.
+Watch out for the device holder, though, as it tends to shake a lot during a run, and we wouldn't trust it to hold a tablet without the risk of it bouncing out and potentially smashing.

-Overall, the Urevo Foldi 1 is great value at a friendly price, and we think it's a good starter treadmill for people new to indoor running.
+Overall, the Urevo Foldi 1 is great value at a wallet-friendly price, and we think it's a good starter treadmill for people new to indoor running.
 And the foldable design is relatively rare for a treadmill that can reach these speeds.

-- Read our full Urevo Foldi 1 review
+Read our full Urevo Foldi 1 review.

 Specifications